Why it’s so hard to get rid of fake online reviews

 Sunday Riley is just the tip of the iceberg.
 In many other cases, brands simply buy positive reviews to improve their ratings.
 There are WeChat and Facebook groups specifically devoted to helping sellers find fake reviewers for their products or services on Amazon, Yelp, and Google.
 Members of the group post positive reviews in exchange for free products or cash.

 In an investigation last year, The Verge explored these underground groups, reporting that sellers post pictures of products and invite members to post positive reviews in exchange for a refund through Paypal.
 Some sellers offer an additional $2 to $15 fee on top of the refund.
-In other words, writing fake reviews can be a lucrative income stream, particularly for prolific reviewers: The Verge found that some had posted upwards of 4,000 reviews.
+In other words, writing fake reviews can be a lucrative income stream, particularly for prolific reviewers; The Verge found that some had posted upwards of 4,000 reviews.

 Amazon banned incentivized reviews in 2016.
 It takes down suspicious reviews and has taken legal action against those who violate its policies.
 But sellers are able to avoid being caught by Amazon by doing all the illicit activity outside of the platform: They find and communicate with fake reviewers on Facebook and pay them for fake reviews on Paypal.
 To Amazon, these fake reviewers look legitimate, since the reviewers buy the products through their Amazon accounts then go on to leave a review, exactly the way an authentic reviewer would.
 Indeed, since Amazon sees they have purchased the product, it even gives these reviews a “verified purchase” label, making them seem even more legit.